 - Called to the Ontario Bar (June 2014)

 Priscilla Maria Dias Guimarães César is a Brazilian lawyer and researcher, and a doctoral student at McGill University’s Faculty of Law.
-Her area of research explores new approaches to intellectual property rights (IPRs) regulation and governance in science, technology, and innovation systems in the field of biotechnology.
+Her area of research explores new approaches to intellectual property rights (IPRs) regulation and governance in innovation systems in the field of health-related biotechnology research, development, and innovation.
 She is particularly interested in analyzing how an approach based in complexity and systems theories can inform the law and facilitate evaluation of the ways in which emerging economy states legislate, develop policy, and negotiate internationally with respect to IPRs.
 Drawing on both theory and a case study analysis of Brazil, her research aims to create a guiding framework to these states’ activities centered in access to knowledge and follow-on innovation.
 Her project is supervised by Professor Richard Gold.

 - Master of Laws at University of Sao Paulo (USP) Faculty of Law, Brazil, 2011;